 - Permission to use a version of the official Contest name and finalist logo in promotional materials relating to the Finalist Game.

-The estimated total value of each Finalist prize package is approximately $6000.00.
-The estimated total value of the thirty-one (31) Finalist prize packages is $112,000.
+The estimated total value of each Finalist prize package is approximately $5,250.00.
+The estimated total value of the forty-four (44) Finalist prize packages is $231,000.
 The Finalist prizes will be made available to each Finalist after receipt of the declaration and release mentioned in the Finalist Requirements section of these Official Rules and confirmation of attendance at the Conference.

-Finalist games will be further evaluated by a panel of approximately five (5) to ten (10) jurors appointed by the Sponsor (the “Finalist Committee”).
+Finalist games will be further evaluated by a panel of approximately seven (7) to fifteen (15) jurors appointed by the Sponsor (the “Finalist Committee”).
 Members of the Finalist Committee may include independent and 'mainstream' professional game designers, notable indie-friendly video game journalists, and other individuals familiar with video game design, and will be chosen for their professional specialization or other suitability in each Category.

 Each member of the Finalist Committee will vote for one or multiple titles from the Finalist Games in each Category.
 The Finalist Game with the most votes in a Category is the “Winning Game” for that Category.
 In addition, members of the public and prospective Conference attendees will select their favorite Finalist Game as a Winning Game in an additional Category called the “Audience Award” Category via online voting.